 - (c) current limits in terms of thermal rating including the transitory admissible overloads. - 2.
-When defining the operational security limits, each TSO shall take into account the capabilities of significant grid users to prevent that voltage ranges and frequency limits in normal and alert states lead to their disconnection. - 3.
-In the case of changes of one of its transmission system elements, each TSO shall validate and where necessary update the operational security limits. - 4.
-For each interconnector each TSO shall agree with the neighbouring TSO about common operational security limits in accordance with paragraph1.
+When defining the operational security limits, each TSO shall take into account the capabilities of SGUs to prevent that voltage ranges and frequency limits in normal and alert states lead to their disconnection. - 3.
+In case of changes of one of its transmission system elements, each TSO shall validate and where necessary update the operational security limits. - 4.
+For each interconnector each TSO shall agree with the neighbouring TSO on common operational security limits in accordance with paragraph 1.